aabuhijleh/better-github-profile/README.md

-# 🚀 GitHub Personal Website Generator
+# 🚀 Better GitHub Profile

 > Use your GitHub profile to create a personal website